awsdocs/aws-opsworks-user-guide/doc_source/opsworks-security-users-console.md

 + Using the stack's **Permissions** page to assign permissions levels to users\.
 + Registering or deregistering resources\.
 For example, each stack can have a designated manager who is responsible for ensuring that the stack has an appropriate number and type of instances, handling package and operating system updates, and so on\.
 The Manage level does not let users create or clone stacks\.
 Those permissions must be granted by an attached IAM policy\.
-For an example, see [ Manage Permissions](opsworks-security-users-examples.md#opsworks-security-users-examples-manage)\.
+For an example, see [Manage Permissions](opsworks-security-users-examples.md#opsworks-security-users-examples-manage)\.

 If the user also has an attached policy, AWS OpsWorks Stacks evaluates both sets of permissions\.
 This allows you to assign a permission level to a user and then attach a policy to the user to restrict or augment the level's allowed actions\.
 For example, you could attach a policy that allows a **Manage** user to create or clone stacks, or denies that user the ability to register or deregister resources\.
 For some examples of such policies, see [Example Policies](opsworks-security-users-examples.md)\.

 **Note**
 If the user's policy allows additional actions, the result can appear to override the **Permissions** page settings\.
 For example, if a user has an attached policy that allows the [CreateLayer](http://docs.aws.amazon.com/opsworks/latest/APIReference/API_CreateLayer.html) action but you use the **Permissions** page to specify **Deploy** permissions, the user is still allowed to create layers\.
-The exception to this rule is the **Deny** option, which denies stack access even to users with AWSOpsWorksFullAccess policies\.
+The exception to this rule is the **Deny** option, which denies stack access even to users with AWSOpsWorks\_FullAccess policies\.
 For more information, see [Overview of AWS IAM Permissions](http://docs.aws.amazon.com/IAM/latest/UserGuide/PermissionsOverview.html)\.

 ## Viewing your Permissions<a name="opsworks-security-users-console-viewing"></a>

 If [self\-management](opsworks-security-users-manage-edit.md) is enabled, users can see a summary of their permission levels for every stack by choosing **My Settings**, on the upper right\.
 Users can also access **My Settings** if their attached policy grants permissions for the [DescribeMyUserProfile](http://docs.aws.amazon.com/opsworks/latest/APIReference/API_DescribeMyUserProfile.html) and [UpdateMyUserProfile](http://docs.aws.amazon.com/opsworks/latest/APIReference/API_UpdateMyUserProfile.html) actions\.

-## Using IAM Condition Keys to Verify Temporary Credentials<a name="w4ab1c11c59c13c35c19"></a>
+## Using IAM Condition Keys to Verify Temporary Credentials<a name="w100ab1c14c59c13c35c19"></a>

 AWS OpsWorks Stacks has a built\-in authorization layer that supports additional authorization cases \(such as the simplified management of read\-only or read\-write access to stacks for individual users\)\.
 This authorization layer relies on the usage of temporary credentials\.
 Because of this, you cannot use an `aws:TokenIssueTime` condition to verify that users are using long\-term credentials, or block actions from users who are using temporary credentials, as described in [Condition Operator to Check Existence of Condition Keys](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html#Conditions_Null) in the IAM documentation\.